 Everyday we utilize various storage media types in a variety of electronic devices.
 These media types range from Secure Digital cards for cameras and portable devices to USB 3.0 and Thunderbolt external drives.
 However, the common thread is that they all store our data, music, images, movies and documents.
-I have summarized some tips and tricks that will show you how to remove, reuse, format, backup and keep all your storage devices running in tip top condition and help to prevent data-loss in the process.
+I have summarized some tips and tricks that will show you how to remove, reuse, format, backup and keep all your storage devices running in and help to prevent data-loss in the process.
 Saving data is easy, preserving it forever takes more effort but is well worth it.

 Remove your media and external drives properly.